 Not surprisingly, narcissists love the adversarial nature of the court system and are good at manipulating it to their advantage.
 An Associate Attorney at Stange Law Firm, PC explains it this way.
 He says, “A narcissistic spouse is used to being in control.
 They run every boardroom or sales meeting they enter.
 It is difficult for them to allow someone else to take control or for them to play by somebody else’s rules.”

 What does this mean from a legal point of view and what do you do?
 If you are involved in a divorce, you better have plenty of cash on hand because the controlling and manipulative tactics of a narcissist make for an all out war that can stagger on and on.
 They often do not cooperate or negotiate with their spouse and their attorney.
 They even go as far as believing they are above the law and defy court orders.

 A narcissistic spouse will also refuse to provide financial information and documentation which means you should have all necessary paperwork in order to minimize having to ask for it once the process has begun.
 In addition, it is prudent to put together a divorce team comprised of an experienced attorney, a therapist who has dealt with this type of disorder, and a financial planner.

 At Stange Law Firm, PC, our only focus is family law, meaning our attorneys have the experience to recognize those spouses who display this type of disorder.
 We know how to take control of the divorce process to ensure it runs smoothly.

-Stange Law Firm, PC offers a confidential half-hour consultation to meet with an attorney.
+Stange Law Firm, PC offers a confidential one hour consultation to meet with an attorney.
 You may call us toll-free at 855-805-0595 or contact us online.